The Holy Spirit or my conscience?

 The power that raised Jesus Christ from the dead

-The power of the Holy Spirit is not your own power.
+The power of the Holy Spirit is not your power.
 It’s God’s power living and working in every area of your life -1 Cor 2:12.
 It is an incomparable unlimited power for those who believe -Ephesians 1:19.
-Relying on your own strength may leave you in a mess.
+Relying on your strength may leave you in a mess.

 David & Others